fariz-ysr/fariz-ysr/README.md

 ## ⛏️ What I'm Working On

 - Pursuing my **Master of Science in Business Analytics (MSBA)** at NUS, graduating June 2026
-- Building projects that invloves **AI, data analytics, and business decision-making**
+- Building projects that invloves **AI, data analytics/science, and business decision-making**
 - Currently exploring **LLM applications**, multi-agent systems, and GenAI workflows in my summer internship

 ---